Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 - Don’t leave puddles, but while painting concrete, apply evenly and fully.
 Two normal coats are often the best: don’t try to cover in one coat.
 Concrete paint can only go on so thick.
 Don’t lay it on too thick or thin: be happy to re-coat inside the time window.
 Two normal coats are WAY better than one thick coat.

 - Don’t clean your roller/brush now.
 Wrap in plastic and only clean after any touch-ups are done.
 Make it airtight with layers of plastic.
-Keep in fridge!
+Keep in the fridge!
 You’ll clean after you know that the furniture is not sticking (see next section).

 - In a few hours, the paint will probably be ok to walk on (check concrete paint can label), however, it’s going to be quite soft so wear socks or check your shoes for little pebbles, etc.)